liferay/liferay-docs/discover/deployment/articles-dxp/05-monitoring-liferay/02-liferay-connected-services/03-using-lcs.markdown

 $$$

-To access the UI that lets you generate and download environment tokens, select your environment on the left and then select the *Registration* tab.
+To access the UI that lets you generate, regenerate, and download environment tokens, select your environment on the left and then select the *Registration* tab.
 This tab contains the following sections:

 - **Requirements:** the basic requirements for using an environment token.